IUREDCap/redcap-etl/docs/SoftwareArchitecture.md

 REDCap-ETL has a database connection class for each type of database that it supports.
-All database connection classes are subclasses of the abstract **DbConnection** class, and database connection classes that use [PDO](https://www.php.net/manual/en/book.pdo.php) (PHP Data Objects) are also subclasses of of the abstract **PdoDbConnection** class.
+All database connection classes are subclasses of the abstract **DbConnection** class, and database connection classes that use [PDO](https://www.php.net/manual/en/book.pdo.php) (PHP Data Objects) are also subclasses of the abstract **PdoDbConnection** class.

 ![REDCap-ETL Database Connection Classes](redcap-etl-db-connections.png)